Skip to contents

 A Note About ATTAINS:

 The Assessment, Total Maximum Daily Load (TMDL) Tracking and Implementation System (ATTAINS) is an online platform that organizes and combines each state and participating tribe’s Clean Water Act reporting data into a single data repository.
-The geospatial component of ATTAINS includes spatial representations of each entities assessment units as well as their assigned designated uses, their most recent EPA reporting category (i.e., their impairment status), their impaired designated uses, and the parameter(s) causing the impairment.
+The geospatial component of ATTAINS includes spatial representations of each entity’s surface water assessment units as well as their assigned designated uses, their most recent EPA reporting category (i.e., their impairment status), their impaired designated uses, and the parameter(s) causing the impairment.

 Within an assessment unit, the criteria or thresholds used to assess water quality typically remain the same and all water features are assessed as one entity (although there are some exceptions, for example if a single assessment unit crosses multiple ecoregions).
 Depending on the state or tribe, these assessment units can be a specific point or series of points along a waterbody such as a river or lake, a river reach (line), an entire waterbody such as a river or lake (polygon), or even an entire watershed.
 In other words, assessment units can take the form of point, line, and area (polygon) features, or some combination of all of them.
 Moreover, it is possible that some assessment units are not geospatially referenced at all, meaning they are not captured in the ATTAINS geospatial database.